ShelkeKishor/book-catalog-api/README.md

 -   **Responsive Frontend**: A clean and intuitive UI built with vanilla JavaScript, HTML, and CSS.
 -   **High Test Coverage**: The backend is thoroughly tested with Jest, achieving over 94% statement coverage.
 -   **In-Memory Testing**: Utilizes an in-memory database for tests to ensure speed and reliability without side effects.
--   **API Testing with Keploy**: Automated API testing using Keploy for comprehensive endpoint validation.
--   **CI/CD Integration**: Continuous Integration and Deployment pipeline with GitHub Actions.

 ## Tech Stack